leon-ai/docs.getleon.ai/docs/clients.md

 The web app is the only client today.
 It allows you to interact with Leon via your browser.

-Once Leon is installed, you can access to this client by following the next sections.
+Once Leon is installed, you can access to this client by following one of the next sections.

 ### Development